 The shares of urban, rural and motorway speed bins shall be expressed as a percentage of the total trip distance for analysis with 4-Phase WLTC.

-The shares of urban and expressway speed bins shall be expressed as a percentage of the trip distance with velocity not exceeding 100km/h for analysis with 3-Phase WLTC.
+The shares of urban and expressway speed bins shall be expressed as a percentage of the trip distance with speed not exceeding 100km/h for analysis with 3-Phase WLTC.

 The minimum distance of each, urban, rural and motorway or expressway speed bins shall be 16 km.